denizyennerr/Analysis-of-Flight-Delays-and-Cancellations/README.md

 ### Project Overview
 The objective of this project is to analyze a comprehensive dataset containing flight information, including departure and arrival times, delays, distances, weather conditions, and airline details.
 By exploring this data, we aim to identify significant patterns and correlations that contribute to flight delays.
 This analysis will help to understand the key factors influencing delays, allowing us to develop predictive models and actionable insights to improve airline punctuality and operational efficiency.
 Through careful data exploration and modeling, this project seeks to support better decision-making for airlines and enhance the overall passenger experience by reducing delays.

+#### Project Details
+- A date-time index was created for Time Series Analysis and Forecasting, allowing for more effective plotting and time series evaluations.
+- Departure and arrival times were corrected to ensure the accuracy of the data.
+- Duplicates were checked to identify any inconsistencies or repeated information within the dataset.
+- A logical relationship between weather variables and flight delays was investigated.
+- Cleaning and organizing the data from the CSV file.
+- Identified which airlines perform the worst in terms of delays.
+- Determined which airlines perform the best.
+- Analyzed whether flight performance varies by month, whether a certain airline consistently performs poorly, or if performance fluctuates.
+- Identified which routes have the highest probability of falling into the level 1 delay category.

 ### Data Sources
 - Airline Flight Delay and Cancellation Data, August 2019 - August 2023 obtained from the US Department of Transportation, Bureau of Transportation Statistics.